 Systemic scleroderma also is considered an autoimmune disease, in which the body makes antibodies that mistakenly attack healthy tissues.
 Antibodies normally are produced in order to help the body fight foreign organisms such as bacteria and viruses.

 Lastly, patients with systemic scleroderma have damage to their small blood vessels.

 There are two subtypes of systemic scleroderma, limited and diffuse, which are diagnosed based on the extent of skin symptoms.
 Generally, people with limited systemic scleroderma have skin symptoms limited to the face, arms below the elbows, hands, and fingers with few systemic problems.
 Diffuse systemic scleroderma patients, on the other hand, experience widespread skin involvement accompanied by internal organ damage.

 All patients with systemic scleroderma have thick, hard, and shiny skin in the early stages of the disease.
 As it progresses, the affected areas may become tight and harder to move.

-People with SSc usually experience Raynaud’s phenomenon.
-The condition causes spasms in the blood vessels of the fingers and toes.
-Extremities turn white and blue when cold or when the patient is under emotional stress.
+Another symptom frequently seen in people with systemic scleroderma is Raynaud’s phenomenon, a condition causing spasms in the blood vessels of the fingers and toes.
+This causes extremities to turn white and blue when the patient is in a cold environment or under emotional stress.